iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 In this example, MyPureComponent will only re-render when there are changes in its props or state.
 If the title and content props remain the same, the component will not re-render even if its parent component re-renders.

-In functional components, the concept of a pure component is not directly applicable, as functional components do not have built-in mechanisms for managing their own state changes.
-However, the concept of a pure component, which aims to minimise unnecessary re-renders, can still be applied to functional components using React.memo.
+In functional components, the concept of a pure component is not directly applicable.
+However, the concept of a pure component, which aims to minimise unnecessary re-renders, can still be applied to functional components using React.memo higher-order component.

-### Q. React memo(Component, arePropsEqual?)
+### Q. React.memo(Component, arePropsEqual?)

 -> Wrap a component in memo to get a memoized version of that component.
 This memoized version of your component will usually not be re-rendered when its parent component is re-rendered as long as its props have not changed.
 But React may still re-render it: memoization is a performance optimization, not a guarantee.